ArneBachmann/sos/README.md

 ## Comparison with traditional VCS ##
 - `switch` works like `checkout` in Git or `update to revision` in SVN
 - `update` works a bit like `pull` in Git or `update` in SVN

+## Compatibility ##
+- SOS runs on any Python 3 distribution.
+Support for Python 2 is only partial, the test suite doesn't run through entirely yet
+- SOS is compatible with above mentioned traditional VCSs: Subversion, Git, gitless, Bazaar, Mercurial and Fossil
+- File name encoding and console encoding: Full roundtrip support (on Windows) started only with Python 3.6.4 and has not been tested nor confirmed yet for SOS

 ## Commit semantics ##